-If you are interested in a career working specifically with young children with autism spectrum disorder and other special needs or with children who may be at risk for developmental delays then this certificate is a great place to start.
-You will learn about individual differences in both typically and atypically developing young children, how to work collaboratively as part of various trans-disciplinary teams, and how to provide early supports and services to young children in natural environments such as the home or child care program.
-In addition, if you are currently working at least 20 hours/week in the early childhood field, you may be eligible the Early Childhood Education Scholarship Program (see below) available through a partnership with Granite State College and the Division of Children Youth & Families, Department of Health and Human Resources.
-All courses in this certificate can be applied to our Associate degree in Early Care and Education for Young Children with Disabilities.
+This program is for students interested in working with young children with autism spectrum disorder and other special needs and/or with children who may be at risk for developmental delays.
+Students learn about developing young children, how to work as part of trans-disciplinary teams, and how to provide early supports and services to young children in natural environments such as the home or child care program.

 |ECE 225C||Autism Spectrum Disorder||3||0||3|

 |ECE 167C||Positive Behavior Guidance and Supporting Children with Challenging Behaviors1||3||0||3|